Nexedi/re6stnet/README.rst

 - create large networks
 - give ipv6 addresses to machines with only ipv4 available

+Building an ipv4 network is also supported if you have software that does not support ipv6.

 HOW IT WORKS
 ============

 A re6stnet network consists of at least one server (re6st-registry) and many nodes (re6stnet).
-The server is only used to deliver certificates for secure authentification in establishing tunnels, and to bootstrap new nodes. re6stnet can detect and take into account nodes present on the local network.
+The server is only used to deliver certificates for secure authentication in establishing tunnels, and to bootstrap new nodes. re6stnet can detect and take into account nodes present on the local network.

 Resilience